telefonicaid/iotagent-node-lib/doc/api.md

 whose variables are covered, their expressions will be executed with the received values, and their values updated in the Context Broker.

-E.g.: if a device with the following provisioning information is provisioned in the IoT Agent:
+E.g.: if a device with the following provisioning information is created in the IoT Agent:

 ```json
 {